Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Higher Hochschild (co)chains for -algebras

 is the multiplication map $m:A\otimes A\to A$ defining the $E_1$-structure of $A$.
 If furthermore $(A,m)$ is actually an $E_\infty$-algebra, by Theorem~\ref{T:CH=TCH} and functoriality of derived Hochschild functor, there is a (homotopy) commutative diagram of chain complexes

-and thus, the map~\eqref{eq:AWEinfty} is homotopy equivalent, as a map of chain complexes, to The cochain complex structure of $C^\ast(X)$ is the normalization of the cosimplicial $k$-module $n\mapsto C^n(X)$ so that the above map~\eqref{eq:AWEinfty2} is the Alexander-Whitney diagonal $AW: C^\ast(X)\otimes C^\ast(Y)\to C^{\ast}(X\times Y)$ (in $\hkmod$).
-Since the Alexander-Whitney map is a quasi-isomorphism, the lemma follows. \end{proof}
+and thus, the map~\eqref{eq:AWEinfty} is homotopy equivalent, as a map of chain complexes, to The cochain complex structure of $C^\ast(X)$ is the normalization of the cosimplicial $k$-module $n\mapsto C^n(X)$ so that the above map~\eqref{eq:AWEinfty2} is the (dual of the) Alexander-Whitney diagonal (in $\hkmod$): Here the first arrow is the canonical inclusion and the second one the dual of the Alexander-Whitney quasi-isomorphism: $AW: C_\ast(X\times Y)\stackrel{\simeq}\to C_\ast(X)\otimes C_\ast(Y)$.
+Since $C_\ast(X)$, $C_\ast(Y)$ are complexes of modules and $C_\ast(Y)$ has finitely generated homology in each degree, both maps in the composition~\eqref{eq:AWdual} are quasi-isomorphisms; the lemma follows. \end{proof}

 \begin{rem} The map of $E_\infty$-algebra $C^\ast(X)\otimes C^\ast(Y)\to C^\ast(X\times Y)$ given by Lemma~\ref{L:AWEinfty} is in particular a map of chain complexes.
-From the last part of the proof of Lemma~\ref{L:AWEinfty}, it follows that this map is equivalent in $k\text{-}Mod_\infty$ to the Alexander-Whitney diagonal (see the map~\eqref{eq:AWEinfty2}), \emph{i.e.} the map given by Lemma~\ref{L:AWEinfty} is an $E_\infty$-lifting of the Alexander-Whitney diagonal. \end{rem}
+From the last part of the proof of Lemma~\ref{L:AWEinfty}, it follows that this map is equivalent in $k\text{-}Mod_\infty$ to the dual of the Alexander-Whitney diagonal (see the maps~\eqref{eq:AWEinfty2},~\eqref{eq:AWdual}), \emph{i.e.} the map given by Lemma~\ref{L:AWEinfty} is an $E_\infty$-lifting of the Alexander-Whitney diagonal (also called the cross product). \end{rem}

 Let $X_\bullet$ be a simplicial set and $Y$ be a topological space.
 We define a map by $ev(f, (t_0, \cdots, t_n)) =g$, where for we have,

 Note that this is a well defined map of cosimplicial topological spaces.
 In fact, $ev$ is induced by the canonical map $X_n \to \mathop{Map}(\Delta^n, |X_\bullet|)$ given by the unit of the adjunction between simplicial sets and topological spaces.